adamwathan/eloquent-oauth/readme.md

 });
 ```

+> Note: The Instagram API does not allow you to retrieve the user's email address, so unfortunately that field will always be `null` for the Instagram provider.

 ## Supported Providers

 - Facebook
 - GitHub
 - Google
 - LinkedIn
+- Instagram

 >The package is still in it's early infancy obviously.
 Support will be added for other providers as time goes on.